-Every marketer has experienced it: you’ve created an absolutely killer email that you know is going to outperform anything you’ve done before.
+Every marketer has experienced it: you create an absolutely killer email that you know is going to outperform anything you’ve done before.

 Cold Email Follow-Up After No Response: What to Do (and What Not To)

-Following up on an email when your recipient didn’t respond can be hard.
-Many marketers are reluctant to send follow-ups for fear of coming across as pushy and driving leads away.
+Following up on an email when your recipient didn’t respond can be intimidating.
+Many marketers are reluctant to send follow-ups for fear of coming across as pushy and driving potential customers away.

 While understandable, it’s an outlook that costs valuable leads.
 Cold email follow-up is a powerful, effective tool when done properly.

 The Initial Email

 Writing awesome cold emails in general is a major topic in itself.
 You can read our guide on cold email copywriting for a detailed look at how to craft powerful cold emails, but here are some quick tips: